Adrian Geigle

 Point Limits

-To keep competition fair, lower categories usually have point limits — a cap on the combined ranking points of both partners.
-The exact limits are set by the organiser, so they can vary from tournament to tournament.
+To keep competition fair, GPS 50 to 350 have point limits — a cap on the combined ranking points of both partners.
+Teams with junior players get higher limits.

 Not sure about your level yet?
 Start with a GPS 50 or GPS 100.
 You'll be in good hands.